LuckyLin/fluency03.github.io/_posts/2016-06-03-data-structure-in-java-linked-list.md

 * More memory requried than arrays because of the storage used by the links pointing to other nodes.

 * Node cannot be directly searched and accessed within a O(1) time, which must be read in order from the beginning as linked lists are inherently sequential access.
+This leads to the worst time compexity as O(n), where n is the number of nodes on the list.
 However, the data of array can be addressed with O(1) time because of direct indexing.

 * Nodes are stored incontiguously, greatly increasing the time required to access individual elements within the list.